cloud-awesome/dataverse-customisation/src/CloudAwesome.Dataverse/docs/planning/work-packages/plugin-registration.md

 ## Intended Behaviour

+Set up:
+- Create multiple separated plugin projects (outside of the main solution) with plugins, varying in complexity and number of individual plugins
+- Create an integration test project to enable
+  - Registration of a sample plugin project
+  - Validation of real registration (plugins, steps, images, etc )
+  - Deletion after assertion

 - Register or update plugin assemblies from a JSON manifest.
 - Register plugin types, steps, and entity images.
 - Support `clobber` by deleting manifest-referenced child records safely before re-registering.